 1. You don’t know your purpose

 Does your company feel adrift?
-Do you find yourself changing your mission statement constantly?
-If so, you’re experiencing one of the most common business problems.
-But it’s not the lack of planning that’s the problem – it’s your lack of purpose.
+Do you change your mission statement constantly?
+If so, you’re experiencing one of the most common business problems – lack of purpose.

 Being a strong leader is synonymous with having a sense of purpose.
-When you truly believe that you will be successful, you will see your business thrive.
+When you truly believe you will be successful, you will see your business thrive.
 Your purpose gives you passion, drive and certainty.
 It gives you the ability to overcome towering obstacles.

 A business is only as strong as the psychology of its leader.
 It’s up to you to do the work and bring purpose to your company.

 2. You don’t have a strong brand identity

 One of the biggest challenges faced by businesses in their growth stages is not settling on who they are.
 Developing your brand identity is vital to your marketing and sales success.
-Your identity epitomizes what your company stands for – your values, mission and goals.
-It deeply affects your company culture, which, in turn, affects whether you can hire and retain the best people.
+Your identity epitomizes what your company stands for – your core values, mission and goals.
+It deeply affects your company culture, which in turn affects whether you can hire and retain the best employees for the job.

-Your brand identity is how you make an emotional connection with your consumer and create customer loyalty.
+Your brand identity is what drives the emotional connection with your consumer and ultimately creates customer loyalty.
 Without a strong brand identity, you don’t actually know who you are or what direction you should all be rowing in.
 Without that direction, you won’t know what audience to target – and you definitely won’t inspire raving fan customers.

 3. You’re not providing value

-To be successful in business, you must provide constant strategic innovation.
+To be successful in business, you must practice constant strategic innovation.
 Determine your X-factor – what sets you apart from the competition?
 How do you bring more value to your customers?
 What makes your company talkably different?
 If you don’t know the answers to these questions, it’s time to sit down and think about them.